trivago/gollum/docs/src/instructions/healthchecks.rst

 To activate the health check endpoints you need to start the gollum process with the `"-hc <address:port>"` option_.
-If gollum is running with the `"-hc"` option you are able to request different http endpoints to get global and plugin health status.
+If gollum is running with the `"-hc"` option you are able to request different http endpoints to get global- and plugin health status.

 .. _option: http://gollum.readthedocs.io/en/latest/src/instructions/usage.html#commandline